Fujin Road station

-Fujin Road (富锦路 (富錦路, Fùjǐn Lù)) is a station and the northern terminus of the Shanghai Metro Line 1.
+Fujin Road (富锦路 (Fùjǐn Lù)) is a station and the northern terminus of the Shanghai Metro Line 1.
 It is located at the intersection of Wenchuan Highway and Yangzong Road in Baoshan District.
 This station has been the northern terminus of line 1 since the northern extension from on 29 December 2007.

 The station has three tracks, one island platform, and one side platform.
 Only the outer island platform and the side platform are in use, with the side platform used for terminating Line 1 trains and the outer island platform for originating trains towards Xinzhuang.